 One thing that’s clear from our real-world and lab tests is that the Alpha 7R II can resolve a lot of detail.
 As you’d expect, the highest level of detail is captured at the lowest sensitivity settings.
 It doesn’t quite out-resolve our resolution chart, so it can’t match the 50MP Canon 5DS for detail, but the level of resolution remains exceptional given current prices for this camera.

-Noise levels are perfectly acceptable throughout the native sensitivity range (ISO 100-25,600), but I’d avoid the high expansion settings unless getting a shot is more important than its quality.
+Noise levels are perfectly acceptable throughout the native sensitivity range (ISO 100-25,600), but you might want to avoid the high expansion settings unless getting a shot is more important than its quality.

 The A7R II’s autofocus (AF) system is pretty good.
 It’s capable of getting moving subjects sharp quickly, and can even follow them around the frame in fairly low light provided there’s a reasonable level of contrast.
 When this drops, it can become rather ponderous.
 It’s also hard to predict exactly where the focus will be when using Lock-on AF.
 Although it does a good job of tracking a subject, in practice the precise point of focus may turn out to be slightly off where you want it to be.